afane/afane/README.md

-Greetings, tech enthusiasts and recruiters! 👋
+**Greetings, tech enthusiasts and recruiters! 👋
+**

-If I'm not active here, you can find some of my more recent projects on my Kaggle profile
+PS: If I'm not active here, you can find some of my more recent projects on my Kaggle profile

 Khalifa's GitHub Stats & Highlights